-Both EDUC 746 and EDUC 764 require field experience hours in a SC public school setting.
+Practicum Courses (EDUC 639, EDUC 746 and EDUC 764) require field experience hours in a SC public school setting, as specified in corresponding course descriptions.
 To complete the field experience hours, a current SLED background check must be received and approved by the FMU School of Education.
 Students should check the "News and Announcements" webpage for specific SLED background check deadlines.
-Please note that EDUC 746 requires a K-6th grade setting and EDUC 764 requires a 7th-12th grade setting.
+Please note that EDUC 746 and 764 require M.Ed. - LD and M.A.T-LD program participants be placed in a classroom that provides instruction to students with specific learning disabilities, but allows participants to choose either a K-6th grade level or 7-12th grade level setting, with each grade level setting used only once for a practicum course (746 or 764).
+EDUC 639 requires completion of hours in a PK-12 classroom that provides instruction to at-risk learners and/or students with specific learning disabilities in reading.